 To avoid closing costs altogether, you can sell your house to an off-market buyer.
 Many off-market buyers, also known as cash buyers, will buy your house for one fixed price.
 This price already bakes in closing and transaction costs, and as the seller, you don’t need to handle any of the paperwork.

-Sundae, for example, can give you a no-obligation cash offer on the same day that we meet with you and view your house.
-The price we offer is the price we pay, no strings attached.
+Sundae, for example, can help sellers receive multiple cash offers from vetted property investors on our marketplace.
+The price we offer is the price you receive, no strings attached.

 Learn more: How Sundae Calculates Your Offer